raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_12.md

 --- /task ---

-If you see any errors, or the experiment doesn't do what you expected it to, you'll need to address this before submitting your code to ensure chance of reaching the final judging round.
+If you see any errors, or the experiment doesn't do what you expected it to, you'll need to address this before you submit your code to ensure chance of reaching the final judging round.

-**Note:** during testing, it may be advisable to disable the Pi's internet connection to make sure your experiment does not use internet access.
+**Note:** During testing, it may be advisable to disable the Raspberry Pi's internet connection to make sure that your experiment does not use internet access.